 I would highly recommend getting a solid rubber pair instead of a half translucent one, as I’ve heard people with the solid version experience better and more consistent traction.

 I happened to play in the more common split pattern which is mainly translucent, and I can say they performed relatively well.
 I would have to admit the Dame 5 did grip the floor better mostly, and these ones are very quick to pick up dust, so be prepared to wipe them off every few plays, especially if you play on a dated court.

 On clean courts though, these perform just as good as anything else.
-I’d say I didn’t experience awful grip as I saw Nightwing did, so this will really come down to the version you will buy, your weight, playstyle, and the court.
+I’d say I didn’t experience awful grip as I saw Nightwing from WearTesters did, so this will really come down to the version you will buy, your weight, playstyle, and the court.

 I happen to be a fast, explosive, drive-first guard, so I really do need strong and consistent bite at all times, and these did the job for me 90% of the time.
 Pair that with the dust picking up all the time, and the Dame 6 pretty much does not make the list of 10 best tractions on a shoe in 2020.

 Don’t get me wrong – it’s got good traction but it’s not consistent 100%.
 If you play on an excellent court, I think you’ll be completely fine though.